kakwa/py-ascii-graph/README.rst

 and it will automaticaly creates a nice histogram, with all the stuff aligned and fitting in a fixed width line (if possible).

-py-asciigraph although comes with a command line utility.
+py-ascii-graph although comes with a command line utility.

 Examples
 ========